 Words have power.

 If you want to support a friend or family member in recovery, carefully chosen expressions of love and encouragement are priceless.
-These phrases will help you communicate your support in the most meaningful way.
+These supportive phrases will help you communicate your support in the most meaningful way.

 1. I Love You.